 Oh yeah, and don’t baby them.

-If we’re going to work smarter, not harder, every person, including students, must do their part.
+If we’re going to work smarter, not harder, every person, including each little cutie pie in your room, must do his part.

-Of course if they need assistance with something you’re going to help them.
+Of course if they need assistance with something you’re going to help.

 However, making a habit of enabling does no good for anyone.